 Unprofessional behaviors and attitudes will result in a deduction of points in the overall course grade in which the event occurred.
 Unexcused absences are considered to be unprofessional behavior.
-Other forms of unprofessional behavior include: lateness to class resulting in missing the start of the application exercises/discussions unless permitted by instructor, classroom behaviors that are distracting or disruptive to others (e.g., loud talking that is off topic, derogatory statements towards faculty or other individual, off-topic jokes, cat calls, slamming items against furniture), use of cell/smart phones during class, reading emails/messages, use of social media, leaving class early without informing the faculty or staff member, disrespectful behaviors (e.g., culturally insensitive statements, jokes, inappropriate discussion board postings or social media postings, discussing topics that make others feel uncomfortable) with faculty, staff, or other students, and inappropriate discussion board or social media postings.
+Other forms of unprofessional behavior include: lateness to class resulting in missing the start of the application exercises/discussions unless permitted by instructor, classroom behaviors that are distracting or disruptive to others, use of cell/smart phones during class, reading emails/messages, use of social media, leaving class early without informing the faculty or staff member, disrespectful behaviors with faculty, staff, or other students, and inappropriate discussion board or social media postings.
 For incidents of lateness to class, an assessment will be made about the seriousness of the tardiness and this will be used to determine the course of action.
 Nonadherence to the dress code policy is also considered unprofessional behavior.
 Students who do not comply with the dress code will be assessed as unprofessional and also asked to leave class as noted in the dress code policy.